top of page

 • Risk of overtraining if adequate rest and recovery are not incorporated

 Optimized Cycling: Strength training should be included consistently throughout the year, with cycles lasting 4-6 weeks.
-This can be alternated with hypertrophy and power phases.
-Ensure proper recovery between sessions to avoid overuse injuries.
+Alternate with hypertrophy and power phases, ensuring proper recovery to avoid overuse injuries.

 The focus here is on increasing muscle size.
 Hypertrophy training uses moderate weights and higher reps to stimulate muscle growth through increased time under tension.